Randolph Harding

 Randolph Harding (September 17, 1914 – March 3, 1996) was a Canadian politician.

 Biography

 Born in Silverton, British Columbia, Harding was a teacher and a member of the Silverton municipal council.
-He was elected as the Co-operative Commonwealth Federation candidate to the Legislative Assembly of British Columbia representing Kaslo-Slocan in 1945, and was re-elected in 1949, 1952, 1953, 1956, 1960, 1963 and 1966.
+He was elected as the Co-operative Commonwealth Federation candidate to the Legislative Assembly of British Columbia representing Kaslo-Slocan in 1945, and was re-elected in 1949, 1952, 1953, 1956, 1960 and 1963.
+In 1966 he was re-elected in the riding of Revelstoke-Slocan.

 He was elected to the House of Commons of Canada in the 1968 federal election for the British Columbia riding of Kootenay West.
 A New Democrat, he was re-elected in 1972 and was defeated in 1974.

 After leaving federal politics, Harding served as mayor of Silverton and received a long service award from the Union of British Columbia Municipalities.

 Harding served in the Canadian Army during World War II.